Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices

 \section{Summary}

-The investigation is devoted to the integrability questions in the ABA technique for general dimensional statistical models.
-There are few points, which have been accented in this work.
-At first the so called "combined integrability equations" are presented for general $\mathbb{D}$-dimensional statistical models (\ref{ybe1}), which also can be considered as restricted or simplified $\mathbb{D}$-simplex equations, with intertwiner matrices of less dimensions than the quantum $R$-matrices \cite{ZZ,BBS1,Baxt83,JM,ASHS}.
-Secondly, we have demonstrated an "experimental" stepwise method (\ref{ttun}), more general than the direct analyze of the local integrability equations, for verifying the ABA conceptions, which perhaps gives the answer to the question - whether there are commutative transfer matrices with the given fixed form of $R$-matrices.
+The investigation is devoted to the questions on the integrability in the ABA technique appropriate for the statistical models in general high dimensions.
+At first we constructed the so-called combined integrability equations for general $\mathbb{D}$-dimensional statistical models (\ref{ybe1}), which also can be considered as restricted or simplified $\mathbb{D}$-simplex equations, with intertwiner matrices of less dimensions than the quantum $R$-matrices.
+Then, we demonstrated a rather general stepwise analysis (\ref{ttun}), for verifying whether there are commutative transfer matrices with the given fixed form of $R$-matrices.
 After definite number of steps, conditioned by the dimensions of the matrices and the symmetry properties, the analysis of the farther commutation relations (\ref{ttun}) may lead to two possible situation: the absence of the non-trivial solutions or repeating of the obtained constraints.
-In the second case one can concretize the solutions for checking the local integrability equations to fix appropriate intertwiners.
-For checking explicitly whether for larger $n$ the transfer matrices with different spectral parameters will commute too, one can consider in this stage the inhomogeneous YB equations (\ref{ybe1}).
+In the second case one can concretize the solutions for checking the local integrability equations to fix appropriate intertwiners, considering in this stage the inhomogeneous YBE (\ref{ybe1}).
 The examples are presented: the general non-homogeneous eight vertex model has been revealed easily.
-For the case $\mathbb{D}=3$ some simple spectral parameter dependent solutions also are obtained and the corresponding $(1+1)$D models are discussed.
+For the case $\mathbb{D}=3$ some simple spectral parameter dependent solutions also are obtained and the corresponding quantum 2D square lattice models are discussed.